-Wolf symbolism and meaning includes loyalty, family and friendship, teamwork, protection, wildness, freedom, instincts, playfulness, and other noble traits.
+Wolf symbolism and meaning include loyalty, family and friendship, teamwork, protection, wildness, freedom, instincts, playfulness, and other noble traits.
 Historically, wolves lived throughout the world, so they are subjects in the mythology and folklore of many cultures.
 In addition, the wolf spirit animal is a sacred figure to many people who feel a kinship with these special animals.
 In this post, you’ll learn about wolf symbols and meaning, wolf mythology, the wolf power animal, and more.